Micxxxman/for-student/README.md

 pip install -r requirements.txt <br/>
 python app.py <br/>

 Navigate to http://127.0.0.1:5000 in a browser and that's it!
-Don't forget to type your Gmail user name and password in the appropriate text files.
+Don't forget to type your Gmail username and password in the appropriate text files.